lmejn/BlockRefinedGrids.jl/README.md

 x = [2., -3.]
 refine!(cell, x)
 ```
-The orange cell containingt the green position has been refined:
+The orange cell containing the green position has been refined:

 ![Refine at position](assets/cell_refine_findcell.svg)